DingQiang2018/verigray/README.md

 # VeriGray

-VeriGray is an unfaithfulness detection dataset that has addressed the annotation ambiguity induced by the external world knowledge and linguistic ambiguity.
+VeriGray is an unfaithfulness detection dataset that addresses the annotation ambiguity induced by external world knowledge and linguistic ambiguity.
 See [our paper](https://arxiv.org/pdf/2510.21118) for more details.
 This repository provides the scripts to reproduce the experimental results in the paper.

 ## Requirements

-Since our repository assemblies a bunch of baselines, which require diverse environments, we do not make out a unified environment requirements.
+Since our repository assembles a variety of baselines, which require diverse environments, we do not make out a unified environment requirements.
 Instead, we recommend using different environments for different baselines.

 Basic requirements (for zero_shot, lynx, and anahv2):
 ```